 Nonalcoholic fatty liver disease (NAFLD) is a pathological condition characterized by excessive fat stored in the liver that is not attributed to heavy alcohol consumption, which can lead to liver failure and even cancer.
-Obesity, type 2 diabetes, and high cholesterol levels are all risk factors for this disease, and like the global prevalence of obesity, the prevalence of NAFLD is coincidently expected to rise as well.
+Obesity, type 2 diabetes, and high cholesterol are all risk factors for this disease.
+Like the global prevalence of obesity, the prevalence of NAFLD is also expected to rise.

-It is therefore critical for clinicians to handle effective tools for diagnosing NAFLD.
+It is, therefore, critical for clinicians to handle effective tools for diagnosing NAFLD.
 The current standard method for diagnosis is an analysis of liver biopsy samples.
-However, this approach has shortcomings such as invasiveness and the potential for sampling errors, so there is a pressing need for reliable noninvasive methods.
+However, because of drawbacks such as invasiveness and the possibility of sampling errors, there is an urgent need for reliable noninvasive methods.